How To Fix The HTTP Error 500 On Your WordPress Website

 A database connection issue can also result in 500 internal server errors.
 Depending on your browser, you may notice a variety of errors.
 However, in your server logs, both will create a 500 HTTP status code.

 An example of a “problem establishing a database connection” notice in your browser is below.
 The entire page is blank since the connection is down.
 Moreover, no data can be retrieved to render the page.
-This not only breaks your site’s front-end, but it also prevents you from accessing your WordPress dashboard.
+This not only breaks your site’s front end but also prevents you from accessing your WordPress dashboard.

 If this resolves the problem, you’ll need to identify the source of the problem.
 Begin activating them one at a time, you should reload the page after each one.
 You’ve found the problematic plugin if you see the 500 internal server error return.
 Besides that, you can then contact the plugin’s creator or submit a support ticket in the WordPress repository for assistance.